Jaimierl/reading-notes/102/command-line-basics.md

 - \.\. is  a shortcut to the parent directory
 - The tab key may help you auto-type your directory names

 Linux sees all navigation/inputs/outputs through files.
-The thing is it is very picky and has a ton of finnecky little rules such as:
+The thing is it is very picky and has a ton of finnicky little rules such as:
-- Caps sensitivity
+- Case sensitivity
-- Extention names (the part after the dot in example.txt) that are essentially ignored
+- Extension names (the part after the dot in example.txt) that are essentially ignored
 - Spaces are not allowed in file names unless they are in quotes
 - Backslash works to ignore commands like in Markup